 In my experience with multiple 2018 G-Shocks equipped with the Connected module, Bluetooth is superior to atomic timekeeping, keeping your watch phone-level accurate at all times.

 When the watch pairs with the G-SHOCK Connected smartphone app (for iOS and Android), which requires holding of the “Mode” button at 8 o’clock this enables you to sync the main time zone, as well as switch between the world time and home time indications on the dual time dials as well as set the daily alarm.
-There’s also a phone finder function, and a watch status check that gives a graphical display of the watches signal reception status, solar level charge, and internal data update log.
+There’s also a phone finder function, and a watch status check that gives a graphical display of the watch’s signal reception status, solar level charge, and internal data update log.

 Additionally, the watch has auto summer time (DST) switching, a stopwatch, countdown timers, day and day display, full auto-calendar, and an LED light.
 The world time functions work for 300 cities.
 There’s a 24-hour indication as well as power level, AM/PM indication as well.

 Driving the 5 motors (4 single, 1 dual) within the quartz movement, and the Connected module, is a rechargeable lithium battery that generates power via Tough Solar technology.
-Light enters the dial via discrete solar cells which charge the onboard battery.
-The watch can run for a max of about 18-months with power saving function “On” after a full charge.
+Light enters the dial via discrete solar cells that charge the onboard battery.
+The watch can run for a max of about 18-months with the power-saving function “On” after a full charge.
 Power saving kicks in after a certain period in a dark location, shutting the watch off until more light enters the dial, while still maintaining the correct time.
 This I can attest to as the moment I brought the review sample out of the box the hands immediately went to the exact local time on my smartphone/computer screen.

 Looking at the dial, the first thing I noticed is how easy it is to read the time.
 Three prominent centrally mounted analog hands display the hours, minutes, and seconds.
 The steel hands have been laser-etched, and feature luminescent material.
 Legibility is a key concern and should be the focus of a timepiece.
-Not only are the hands highly visible, the three-dimensional indices are large and easy to read.
+Not only are the hands highly visible, but the three-dimensional indices are also large and easy to read.

-In addition to the date, the auto calendar function displays the day of the week via the multi-function dial at 9 o’clock.
+In addition to the date, the auto-calendar function displays the day of the week via the multi-function dial at 9 o’clock.
 That same dial also shows a battery level warning.
 And its final function is to jump between the different modes (such as “ST” stopwatch mode, “TR” timer mode, “AL” alarm set mode, “DST” daylight saving time, “STD” standard time, and “AT” automatic time switching) using the mode button, which gives you a visible indication on the right half of the subdial.

 The dial features a dual illumination system with both standard painted luminescence, and a Super Illuminator, which is a high-brightness LED activated at the press of a button for use in total darkness situations where the painted lume may not be enough.